Egon Schiele: Neulengbach and imprisonment

 Together the couple moved to Neulengbach, 35 km west of Vienna, seeking inspirational surroundings and an inexpensive studio in which to work.
-As it was in the capital, Schiele's studio became a gathering place for Neulengbach's delinquent children.
-Schiele's way of life aroused much animosity among the town's inhabitants, and in April 1912 he was arrested for seducing a young girl of 13, below the 14-year-old age of consent.
+As had been the case in the capital, young people and teenagers gathered in Schiele's new studio in Neulengbach.
+Schiele's way of life aroused much animosity among the town's inhabitants, and in April 1912 he was arrested under suspicion of kidnapping and seducing a girl of 13.

 When the police came to his studio to place Schiele under arrest, they seized more than a hundred drawings which they considered pornographic.
 Schiele was imprisoned while awaiting his trial.
-When his case was brought before a judge, the charges of seduction and abduction were dropped, but the artist was found guilty of exhibiting erotic drawings in a place accessible to children.
-In court, the judge burned one of the offending drawings over a candle flame.
+When his case was brought before a judge, the charges were dropped, but the artist was found guilty of exhibiting erotic drawings in a place accessible to children.
+In court, the judge burned one of the drawings ("depicting a very young girl dressed only above the waist") over a candle flame.
 The twenty-one days he had already spent in custody were taken into account, and he was sentenced to a further three days' imprisonment.
-While in prison, Schiele created a series of 12 paintings depicting the difficulties and discomfort of being locked in a jail cell.
+While in prison, Schiele created a series of paintings depicting his jail cell.

 In 1913, the Galerie Hans Goltz, Munich, mounted Schiele's first solo show.
 A solo exhibition of his work took place in Paris in 1914.